 New York, NY 10007

-Palacio entered her new role with extensive public health experience across a broad range of sectors, including academic, government, clinical and non-profit.
+Dr. Palacio entered the Deputy Mayor role with 25 years of experience across a broad range of sectors, including academic and clinical medicine, governmental public health, and philanthropy.
 She most recently served as Director of Advancing Change Leadership at the Robert Wood Johnson Foundation (RWJF), where she was responsible for developing and implementing new health leadership programs.
-Prior to joining RWJF, she served as Executive Director of Harris County Public Health and Environmental Services, the local health department for more than four million people in Harris County, Texas, which includes the city of Houston, as well as comprehensive public health services for over 2 million people living in the unincorporated county and over 30 small municipalities.
+Prior to joining RWJF, she served 10 years as Executive Director of Harris County Public Health and Environmental Services; a jurisdiction that provided select public services for over 4 million residents of Harris County, including the city of Houston, as well as comprehensive public health services for over 2 million people living in the unincorporated county and over 30 small municipalities.

-Palacio is a crisis management expert who, as Executive Director of Harris County Public Health and Environmental Services, coordinated health services for 27,000 evacuees from the New Orleans area during Hurricane Katrina in 2005.
-Running all of the public health operations for the shelter at the Houston Astrodome, Palacio established a public health department for a "city” that went from a population of 0 to 27,000 in two days, identified and contained health outbreaks before they started, and aptly managed thousands of physicians and nurses to effectively triage 150 patients an hour.
-Her work during Hurricane Katrina earned Palacio the Excellence in Health Administration Award from the American Public Health Association in 2007.
-Palacio also previously served as a Senior Policy Advisor for the San Francisco Department of Public Health, where she served on the front lines combatting HIV/AIDS.
-Palacio’s experience and deft leadership in Harris County and San Francisco, California is nationally-recognized and demonstrates her capability in both strategic long-term planning and crisis response.
+Dr. Palacio is a crisis management expert who was charged with serving as Medical Branch Director for the Hurricane Katrina Houston/Harris County Reliant Park/Astrodome mega-shelter operation in 2005.
+In this role, Dr. Palacio was responsible for standing up and overseeing the public health and healthcare delivery emergency response operations for 27,000 evacuees from the New Orleans area.
+Her work during Hurricane Katrina earned her the Excellence in Health Administration Award from the American Public Health Association in 2007.
+Dr. Palacio also previously served as a Special Policy Advisor to the Director for the San Francisco Department of Public Health, where she addressed a variety of public health challenges and issues.
 Throughout a storied career, Palacio has demonstrated strong dedication to public health issues and a clear ability to respond with innovative solutions that influence national policy.

-She served on the Board of Directors of the National Association of County and City Health Officials (NACCHO), the Texas Association of Local Health Officials (TALHO), the Harris County Healthcare Alliance (HCHA), and served as Chair of the Texas Public Health Coalition.
-She recently served on the Board of Scientific Counselors for the Centers for Disease Control and Prevention (CDC) Office of Public Health Preparedness and Response and currently serves on the CDC Advisory Committee to the Director.
-In 2011 she was appointed by President Obama as a member of the Advisory Group on Prevention, Health Promotion, and Integrative and Public Health.
+She served on the Harris County Healthcare Alliance (HCHA), as President of the Texas Association of Local Health Officials (TALHO), as Chair of the Texas Public Health Coalition.
+Nationally she was elected to the Board of Directors of the National Association of County and City Health Officials (NACCHO), and appointed to both the Centers for Disease Control and Prevention (CDC) Board of Scientific Counselors for the Office of Public Health Preparedness and Response and the CDC Advisory Committee to the Director.
+In 2011, she was appointed by President Obama as a member of the Advisory Group on Prevention, Health Promotion, and Integrative and Public Health.